io-tl/degu-client/README.md

 ### Main API

+**degu.py** is the python module to interact with degu.so.
+Some examples
-yet you can use main api :
+You can use main api :

 ```
 #!/usr/bin/env python